10 Best Museums in Sofia, Bulgaria

 The central bus/train station is not too far away from the center of the city and you have a few options:

-If you have a large suitacase and prefer the comfort of getting directly to your hotel/hostel/airbnb, then you might consider taking a taxi.
+If you have a large suitcase and prefer the comfort of getting directly to your hotel/hostel/Airbnb, then you might consider taking a taxi.
 Taxis in Plovdiv are very affordable.
-A journey from the central station to your centrally-located accomodation shouldn’t cost more than 5 BGN (2.5 euro).
-There will be plenty of taxis waiting for you at Plovdiv’s train and bus stations.
+A journey from the central station to your centrally-located accommodation shouldn’t cost more than 5 euro.
+Plenty of taxis will be waiting for you at Plovdiv’s train and bus stations.
 However, be aware of scammers.
-We recommend you call one at 6155, 6665, 6160.
-They would typically arrive within 5-minutes.
+We recommend you call one at 6155, 6665, or 6160.
+They would typically arrive within 5 minutes.

 There are also plenty of other options to get around Plovdiv.
 Of course, it all depends on where you wanna go.
 Here’s an extensive list of all transport options in Plovdiv.

 Once you arrive in the city, the best way to explore the city is by a tour organized by the Free Plovdiv Tour.
-The tour runs every day at 11am and 6pm (from May to September) and at 2pm (from October to April) in front of the Municipality building on the main street.
-It will give a general overview of the historical center and it is a great option to get your bearings.
+The tour runs every single day at 11am (from October to April) and twice a day (from May to September) in front of the Municipality building on the main street.
+Check the Free Plovdiv Tour website for the most up-to-date schedule.
+It will give a general overview of the historical center, and it is a great option to get your bearings.
 After the tour you would have seen Plovdiv’s most famous sights.
 This is a great option, especially if you don’t have too much time.

 The meeting spot of the tour.
 Photo sourse.